 - <BASE>.sv: The verilog implementation of the simulator which will be synthesized onto the FPGA.
 The top-level is the Shim module specified in the PLATFORM\CONFIG. - <BASE>.const.h: A target-specific header containing all necessary metadata to instantiate bridge drivers.
 This is linked into the simulator driver and meta-simulators (FPGA-level / MIDAS-level).
-Often referred to as "the header". - <BASE>.runtime.conf: Default plus args for generated FASED memory timing models.
-Most other bridges have their defaults baked into the driver.
+Often referred to as "the header".

-21.2 FPGA Build Files
+23.2 FPGA Build Files